bsherin/tacticdocs/docs/_build/_sources/Object-Oriented-API.rst.txt

         Reset the iterator to the first document.

+    .. py:method:: download(file_name="filename")

+        Downloads the collection to the local computer.

 .. py:class:: TacticDocument()

     Objects in this class correspond to one of the documents in the collection in the current project.